Zecao/ExecutorOpenDssBr/README.md

 In this directory there are another 3 files used by the FME to generate the fedeers.dss files:
-Alim_gdis_OpenDSS.txt -> just a txt.file with the feeders names to be generated. recursos\curvasDeCargaAccess.xlsx -> external data from curves to consuption/demand transformation. recursos\geracaoDistribuidaMT_Diaria_01_2016.xlsx -> external data from generation units.
+Alim_gdis_OpenDSS.txt -> just a txt.file with the feeders names to be generated. recursos\curvasDeCargaAccess.xlsx -> external data from curves used in consumption to demand transformation. recursos\geracaoDistribuidaMT_Diaria_01_2016.xlsx -> external data from generation units.